yurisokolovicz/yurisokolovicz/README.md

 * 🌍 I'm based in Rio de Grande do Sul, Brazil
 * 🚀 I have a double Ph.D. degree in Science
 * ⚡ 6 years experience in Chemistry (Senior)
-* 🧠 I'm learning Python, R and Data Science.
+* 🧠 I'm learning Pythonm and Data Science.
 * ☕ My web page is: www.yurisokolovicz.com
 * 🥷 Check out my Portfolio at: https://yurisokolovicz.github.io/
 * ✉️ You can contact me at yurisokolovicz@gmail.com